ultimatecoder/tor_under_the_hood/src/slides.md

 * Requests is routed only through Tor relays

-## Myths of Tor

 ---

-## I am just watching YouTube videos.
-Should I use Tor?
+# Myths of Tor

 ---

-## If I use Tor, I am not hackable
+# I don't bother if someone is using my data because I am not doing anything illegal

 ---

-## I don't bother if someone is using my data because I am not doing anything illegal
+# Tor is mostly used by Hackers.
+I will get hacked If I use Tor

 ---

+# I am watching YouTube videos.
+Still I should use Tor?

+---

+# Running a Tor relay invites a Police investigation

+---

+# If I use Tor, I am not hackable

+---

-## Tor is funded by U.S. Government.
+# Tor is funded by U.S. Government.
 I am sure they knows hidden ways to crack Tor

 ---

-## I should not run a relay otherwise police will come at my home

----

-## Tor is mostly used by Hackers
+# Tor or not Tor?